 This can happen to both the pot and the kettle, so it’s hypocritical of the pot to call the kettle black over this because they both share this “fault.”
 So when someone acts in a hypocritical way, they are acting like the pot in this phrase.

-So how old is this idiom?
-According to The Phrase Finder, this phrase is seen in a translation by Thomas Shelton of the novel Don Quixote, 1620:
+Anyway, how old is this idiom?
+According to The Phrase Finder, this expression is seen in a translation by Thomas Shelton of the novel Don Quixote, 1620:

 “You are like what is said that the frying-pan said to the kettle, ‘Avaunt, black- brows’.”

-As you can see from the quote, the wording of the phrase isn’t the same as today.
-However, near the end of that century, in a book called Some Fruits of Solitude by William Penn, 1693, the idiom with its current wording is there:
+As you can see from the quote, the phrase is worded a bit differently.
+However, near the end of that century, there is an example of the idiom with similar wording to what it has today.
+This examples is from a book called Some Fruits of Solitude by William Penn, 1693:

 “For a Covetous Man to inveigh against Prodigality, an Atheist against Idolatry, a Tyrant against Rebellion, or a Lyer against Forgery, and a Drunkard against Intemperance, is for the Pot to call the Kettle black.”